zzdovydas/MotoDataLogger/README.md

-# MotoDataLogger (API IN PROGRESS)
+# MotoDataLogger (API FINISHED 1.0v)

-**MotoDataLogger** is an **Android-based motorcycle tracking system** powered by the **Automate** app.
+**MotoDataLogger** is an open source **Android-based motorcycle tracking system** powered by the **Automate** app.
 It captures real-time sensor data from an Android device and structures it into a JSON request for future API integration.
 The idea is to be able to use an older or unused android device for tracking motorcycle or any other vehicle.
-The system will also implement the alarm system which will warn user if any of the sensors values changed beyond threshold.
+The system implements the alarm system which will warn user if any of the sensors values changed beyond threshold.

 ## 📌 Features